Florian Döling European Quartet

-Florian Döling had planned a quartet with trombonist Uli Binetsch for the 2025 summer garden concerts of the Freiburg musicians' initiative Jazz am Schönberg, but unfortunately Uli had to cancel all concerts in the summer due to illness.
-We wish him a fast recovery!
-He will be replaced by the young Spanish saxophonist Juan José Cabillas.
+Florian Döling had planned a quartet with trombonist Uli Binetsch for the 2025 summer garden concerts of the Freiburg musicians' initiative Jazz am Schönberg, but unfortunately Binetsch had to cancel.
+He was replaced by the young Spanish saxophonist Juan José Cabillas.

-Even though all four musicians currently live in Basel and Freiburg, this quartet exudes a European spirit that draws on the musical roots of its protagonists and blossoms in the free spirit of jazz.
-The programme consists exclusively of compositions by the bassist, supplemented by one composition by Tilman Günther.
+Although all four musicians currently live in Basel and Freiburg, this quartet breathes a European spirit that comes from the musical backgrounds of its protagonists and develops to its full potential in the free spirit of jazz.

 Line-up: